 Business values of immersive Digital Twins

 The basic remote monitoring functionality of this virtual replica provides the ability for deep understanding of equipment and processes.
 Through implementing the concept of Digital Twins, enterprises can take the advantage of data-driven decision-making for enhanced production and profitability.
-Incorporating AI, computer vision, Extended Reality and Cognitive Computing abilities will make the ultimate Digital Twin, which can enhance performance, perform predictive analysis, simulate tricky scenarios and can even control processes.
-For example, using Digital Twins, engineers can test and optimise the equipment and process settings for the upcoming production in the virtual environment before the actual changeover.
+Incorporating Ai, Computer Vision, Extended Reality and Cognitive Computing abilities will make the ultimate Digital Twin, which can enhance performance, perform predictive analysis, simulate tricky scenarios and can even control processes.
+For example, using Digital Twins, engineers can test and optimize the equipment and process settings for the upcoming production in the virtual environment before the actual changeover.
 Implementing the concept of Digital Twins enables enterprises to take advantage of data-driven decision-making in real-time for enhanced production and profitability.

 Predictions on Digital Twins

-According to the International Data Corporation (IDC), by 2020, 30 per cent of 2000 companies globally will be using data from Digital Twins of IoT-connected products to improve innovation and organisational efficiency, achieving productivity gains of up to 25 per cent.
-Gartner also forecasts that by 2021, about 50 per cent of all large industrial companies will have adopted the Digital Twin technology.
-They further predict that by 2022, 70 per cent of enterprises will be experimenting with immersive technologies for consumer and enterprise use, and 25 per cent will have deployed to production.
+According to the International Data Corporation (IDC), by 2020, 30 per cent of 2000 companies globally will be using data from Digital Twins of IoT-connected products to improve innovation and organizational efficiency, achieving productivity gains of up to 25 percent.
+Gartner also forecasts that by 2021, about 50 percent of all large industrial companies will have adopted the Digital Twin technology.
+They further predict that by 2022, 70 percent of enterprises will be experimenting with immersive technologies for consumer and enterprise use, and 25 percent will have deployed to production.

 Industries today are in a critical situation to make the strategic decision on moving towards these disruptive landscape and related investments.
 Conventional thinking on tangible investments such as, upgrading the machineries alone is never going to sustain businesses in the future.
 Intangible asset creation such as, Digital Assets and IPs are equally important to increase operational efficiency.